THE QUEEN’S COMMONWEALTH TRUST SAFEGUARDING POLICY

 QCT fosters a culture of Safeguarding where everyone who works with or for or comes into contact with QCT and its supported work, feels comfortable to challenge behaviour that does not align with this or other QCT policies and to report concerns.
 QCT encourages the reporting of concerns and will look to Grantees to do likewise.

 Safeguarding is the responsibility of all those working within and for QCT.
-The Safeguarding Lead is Christopher Kelly, the Chief Operating Lead to whom Safeguarding concerns should be reported.
-The Safeguarding Manager will deputise for the Safeguarding Lead.
+The Safeguarding Lead is Christopher Kelly, the Chief Operating Officer to whom Safeguarding concerns should be reported.
+The Safeguarding Officer will deputise for the Safeguarding Lead.
 Safeguarding concerns can also be reported and discussed with the Trustees or raised through an anonymous channel.
 Information about how to report a safeguarding concern through any of these channels is set out in Annex 1.